Xieyang Island

-Xieyang Island (斜阳岛 (斜陽島, Xiéyáng Dǎo, ce^{4}joeng^{4}, setting sun)) is a Chinese island in the Gulf of Tonkin, located 17 km south-east of Weizhou Island.
+Xieyang Island (斜阳岛 (斜陽島, Xiéyáng Dǎo, ce^{4}joeng^{4}, setting sun)) is a Chinese island in the Gulf of Tonkin, located 17 km south-east of Weizhou Island, the largest island of Guangxi.
 Administratively it, along with Weizhou Island, forms the town of Weizhou, in Haicheng District, Beihai, Guangxi.
 It is one of the tourist attractions of Beihai.

 Geography

 Xieyang has an area of only 1.89 km² and is of volcanic origin.
 The island may be described as appearing like a goat with its front legs crouched, and so in ancient times was called "斜羊島".